rqlite/rqlite/README.md

 Another approach is to read the database file directly via `sqlite3`, the command-line tool that comes with SQLite.
 As long as you can be sure the file you access is under the leader, the records returned will be accurate and up-to-date.

 **If you use the query API to execute a command that modifies the database, those changes will not be replicated**.
 Always use the write API for inserts and updates.

+#### Why must queries go through the leader?
+Since queries do not involve consensus, why must they served by the leader?
+This is because without this check queries on a node could return out-of-date results.
+This could happen for one of two reasons:

+ * The node, which still part of the cluster, has fallen behind the leader.
+ * The node is no longer part of the cluster, and has stopped receiving Raft log updates.

+This is why, even though queries do not involve consensus, they must be processed by the leader.
+If you wish to disable the leader check, and let queries be served regardless of leader state, add `noleader` to the URL.
+For example:

+    curl -G localhost:4001/db/query?pretty&noleader --data-urlencode 'q=SELECT * FROM foo'

+Due to the nature of Raft, there is a very small window (milliseconds) where a node has been disposed as leader, but has not yet changed its internal state.
+Therefore, even with the leader check in place, there is a very small window of time where out-of-date results could be returned.

 ### Transactions
 Transactions are supported.
 To execute statements within a transaction, add `transaction` to the URL.
 An example of the above operation executed within a transaction is shown below.